S3 method for class 'smooth_samples'

 ...

-numeric; if not NULL, sample n_samples from the posterior draws for plotting.
+NULL, samplen_samplesfrom the posterior draws for plotting.- seed

 numeric; random seed to be used to if sampling draws.